 Small farming communities would have been scattered throughout Rome’s territory, which would have encircled the small city for about ten miles around.
 These hamlets housed those whose land was too far from the city core to walk to and from on a daily basis.

-Other citizens had lesser military obligations, implying ownership of smaller farms, right down to the landless proletariat – poor day-labourers in town or countryside but still full citizens – who brought no armour and served as scouts and slingsmen rather than in the line of battle.
+Other citizens had lesser military obligations, implying ownership of smaller farms, right down to the landless proletariat – poor day-laborers in town or countryside but still full citizens – who brought no armor and served as scouts and slings-men rather than in the line of battle.

 Slavery in early Rome

 Slavery was an important institution in Roman society from its earliest days, as it was in all Mediterranean communities of the time.
 Most slaves were war captives, while others were former free citizens who had sold themselves (or had been sold by their families or creditors) into slavery for poverty or debt.
 Convicted criminals were also often enslaved.

 In early Rome, slaves were mostly employed as farm hands.
 Even the smaller farms required a great deal of work, and each would have had one or two slaves.
 These would have lived with their owner’s family.
 On larger farms, more slaves would have been required, working under the supervision of a slave or freedman manager; they would have lived in their own accommodation, probably sheds near the family’s farmhouse.
 In wealthier households slaves were also employed as domestic servants, secretaries and tutors.
 Slaves who showed a particular skill as a craftsmen were often set up by their master in a workshop and put to work, sharing the income of his work.
 This was a sound form of investment for wealthier Romans.

 The conditions under which slaves worked of course varied with the kind of masters and mistresses they had.
 Under Roman law at this time, masters had complete control over their slaves’ lives.
 They were able to punish them exactly as they saw fit, even to the point of death (though it has to be said here that the early Roman father had life-and-death authority over his wife and children too).